Optophys-Lab/Datastructure_documentation/gui_documentation/general.md

 # Welcome to Datastructure Tools
-We have compiled a great set of tools to enable us to work more effiecently and reproducible.
+We have compiled a great set of tools to enable us to work more efficiently and reproducible.

 You would like to start ?
 - Please read [datastructure](../datastructure_documentation/datastructure.md)